Andrew Huberman Hiccups Cure: Science-Backed Solution

 We’re reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-In this post, we will share the exact steps to stock hiccups in their tracks, explain the science behind hiccups, and propose some innovative product solutions.
+In this post, we will share the exact steps to stop hiccups in their tracks, explain the science behind hiccups, and propose some innovative product solutions.

 Let’s dive in!